 I just recently learned what a sauté pan is, and already feel like I can’t live without it.
 Saute pans have tall straight sides that prevent spilling, and it’s great for making tofu scramble, sautéeing veggies, making fully loaded pasta sauce (recipe coming soon), and beyond.

 Ahhh, vegan cookbooks.
 The source of much of my cooking inspiration.
 There are thousands out there to choose from today, and more coming to life every month, but here are a few of my favorites.
+I have to give a special holler to my cookbook—The Friendly Vegan Cookbook—which I wrote with gifting in mind!
+This is the perfect book for anyone looking to dip their toes into some vegan meals, and a great addition to any vegan’s bookshelf.

 If you’re a coffee drinker, step up your morning coffee game with a milk frother.
 This simple little tool heats up and froths plant milk so you can transform your bland coffee into a luxurious latte experience.
 The original WestSoy soymilk froths up the best, I’ve found.
 Move over, Starbucks!